matt-tomkins/academic-kickstart/content/home/projects.md

 # A Projects section created with the Portfolio widget.
 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 65  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 65  # Order that this section will appear.

 title = "Research"
-subtitle = "Glacial cirques are widespread in mountain landscapes?
-But what do we know about their evolution and their role in the growth of mountain topography?"
+subtitle = "Glacial cirques are classic features of Alpine landscapes.
+But what do we know about their role in the evolution of mountain topography?"

 [content]
   # Page type to display.
 E.g. project.